 1. What percentage of the desired influencers participated?

 2. How prominently did they feature your company/product?
-Assign percentages to these or others you if you prefer [Top billing or stand-alone article/blog, subject line mention or tweet, quote in general or related article, participation in LinkedIn Discussion]
+Assign percentages to these or others you prefer [Top billing or stand-alone article/blog, subject line mention or tweet, quote in general or related article, participation in LinkedIn Discussion]

 3. What is the overall sentiment/tone of the influencers’ content/conversation/discussion?
-Assign a percentage to each of these positive, negative, neutral
+Assign a percentage to each of these positive, negative, and neutral

 Impact Factors:

-1. Quantity – the total number of tweets, shares, likes, comments, click throughs, etc. generated by the influencers
+1. Quantity – the total number of tweets, shares, likes, comments, click-throughs, etc., generated by the influencers

-2. Penetration – how many of the targeted markets/communities were reached (for example – LinkedIn Groups, click throughs to links)
+2. Penetration – how many of the targeted markets/communities were reached (for example, LinkedIn Groups, click throughs to links)

 Add up your quality factors, add up your impact factors, and then multiply the two sums.
-Start by collecting the data and establishing your base line.
+Start by collecting the data and establishing your baseline.
 Monitor the change in your influence metric and analyze the impact of each factor on the score.
 Once you complete these steps, it will be necessary to evaluate the relationship between the influence score and your number and rate of customer acquisition.

 Let us know what you think of this approach.